suyash-jaiswal2/nistula-technical-assessment/README.md

   per-channel adapters to map to the unified schema before any processing.
 - **API key** is loaded from `.env` via `python-dotenv` and never hardcoded or logged.

+  ## Known Limitation
+  - The classifier will misclassify some edge cases (a message saying "I'm not happy with the rate" hits complaint before   pricing).
+In production, we can train a lightweight ML model for classification instead of the current bag of words model.